humdrum-tools/humdrum-documentation/guide/ch13/index.md

 *-
 ```

-If the order of the input files was reversed, **assemble** would produce
+If the order of the input files was reversed, <span class="tool">assemble</span> would produce
 an output with the appropriate spine-path changes:

 ```humdrum